 A strong hypothesis doesn’t mean that your A/B test will be a winning one.
-But, it does mean that you already have the initial framework for each of your A/B tests that you’ll do next.
+But, it does mean that you already have the initial framework for each of the A/B tests that you’ll do next.

-With every hypothesis and every A/B test you learn more about your WordPress website and your audience.
+With every hypothesis and every A/B test, you learn more about your WordPress website and your audience.
 The more you do it, the better tests you’ll conduct, and the better you’ll be able to optimize your website for conversions.

 Analyze Your Test Data

 When you complete your hypothesis experiment, the next step is the test results analysis.
-The analytics tool that you use will inform you about how the different variations work on your WordPress site, and what are the key differences of both variations.
+The analytics tool that you use will inform you about how the different variations work on your WordPress site, and what are the key differences between both variations.
 So, how can you derive results and turn them into actionable insights for your page?